-The 90's have seen a gradual reduction in the introduction new protocols, and the modernization of the physical layers of same of the more popular protocols that survived the 1980's.
-The latest standard has tried to merge PLC- programming languages less than one international standard.
-We now have PLC's that are programmable in function block diagrams, instruction list, C and structured text all at the same time!
-PC's are also being used to replace PLC's in some applications.
-The original company who commissioned the MODICON 084 has actually switched to a PC based control system.
+The 90's have seen a gradual reduction in the introduction new protocols, and the optimization of the physical layers of same of the more popular protocols that survived the so's.
+The latest standard has tried to merge PLC- programming languages less than one ternational standard.
+We now have PLC's that are programmable in function block to a structure text all at the same time!
+PC's are also being used replace PLC's in some applications.
+The original company who commissioned the boot control system.

-1.2 WHAT IS A PLC?
+1.2 WHAT IS A PLC ?

-PLCs are often defined as miniature industrial computers that contain hardware and software that is used to perform control functions.
-A PLC consists of two basic sections: the central processing unit (CPU) and the input/output interface system.
-The CPU, which controls all PLC activity, can further be broken down into the processor and memory system.
-The input/output system is physically connected to field devices (e.g., switches, sensors, etc.) and provides the interface between the CPU and the information providers (inputs) and controllable devices (outputs).
-To operate, the CPU "reads" input data from connected field devices through the use of its input interfaces, and then "executes", or performs the control program that has been stored in its memory system.
-Programs are typically created in ladder logic, a language that closely resembles a relay-based wiring schematic, and are entered into the CPU's memory prior to operation.
+PLCs are often defined as miniature industrial computers that contain hardware and oftware that is used to perform control functions.
+A PLC consists of two basic sections: the certral processing unit (CPU) and the input/output interface system.
+The CPU, which controls PLC activity, can further be broken down into the processor and memory system.
+The put/output system is physically connected to field devices (e.g., switches, sensors, etc.) and provides the interface between the CPU and the information providers (inputs) and certrollable devices (outputs).
+To operate, the CPU "reads" input data from connected field devices through the use of its input interfaces, and then "executes", or performs the control rogram that has been stored in its memory system.
+Programs are typically created in ladder gic, a language that closely resembles a relay-based wiring schematic, and are entered into the CPU's memory prior to operation.
 Finally, based on the program, the PLC "writes", or updates output devices via the output interfaces.
 This process, also known as scanning, continues in the same sequence without interruption, and changes only when a change is made to the control program